Judge unseals docs in gay bar shooting suspect's past case

 COLORADO SPRINGS, Colo.
 (AP) — A judge unsealed a dropped bomb threat case Thursday against the Colorado gay bar shooting suspect who threatened to become the "next mass killer" over a year before allegedly killing five people and wounding seventeen others at the LGBTQ enclave Club Q.

-Judge Robin Chittum said the public interest in the case outweighed the privacy rights of defendant Anderson Lee Aldrich.
+Judge Robin Chittum said the “proufound” public interest in the case outweighed the privacy rights of defendant Anderson Lee Aldrich.
+The judge added that scrutiny of judicial cases is “foundational to our system of government."

-“This interest is so significant I think I would even call it profound,” Chittum said.
-“To ... see what occurred in a case is very foundational to our system of government to have that scrutiny. ...
-And the only way for that scrutiny to occur is for this to be unsealed.”
+“The only way for that scrutiny to occur is for this to be unsealed,” she said.

-The case was later dropped and officials to date have refused to speak about what happened, citing a Colorado law that calls for dismissed cases to be sealed to prevent people from having their lives ruined if cases are never prosecuted.
+The case was later dropped and officials to date have refused to speak about what happened, citing a state law that calls for dismissed cases to be sealed.

-But the prior arrest and Aldrich's statements that day that that foretold last month's mass shooting have raised questions over why authorities didn’t seek to seize Aldrich’s guns under Colorado’s “red flag” law.
+Aldrich's alleged statements that he intended to become “ the next mass killer ” foretold last month's mass shooting and have raised questions over why authorities did not seek to seize Aldrich’s guns under Colorado’s “red flag” law.

 Aldrich also was the subject of a tip received by the FBI a day before the bomb threat.
 Agents closed out the case just weeks later.